 No matter what your political views are, Trump brought Twitter back to the forefront.
 Now that the President is constantly sending important updates via Twitter, more eyes are searching the Twitter streams and becoming familiar with the platform.
 I have family members that are suddenly super into Twitter just because it’s had a such an uptick in the news.
 In fact, now tweets are being quoted in news articles and being used as official statements.
 This revived use of Twitter assures us all that it is not leaving us anytime soon.

 Twitter is conversation-friendly.
 It’s by far one of the easiest platforms to hop into a conversation and share your point of view.
 You have an opportunity every day to join a conversation and tell people all about your business– for free!
 Find people that are already talking about services your company offers and tell them how your business can help them.
-Add value to existing conversations, and what your customer base grow.
+Add value to existing conversations, and watch your customer base grow.

 Speaking of being ‘trendy’… Twitter is a great resource for discovering what is trending in the world.
 By thoughtfully tapping into one of the trends, you can provide your small business with a world stage.
 You also can add these trends into your real-world small business.
 I’ve seen businesses add trendy hashtags, where applicable, to their outdoor signs or to tags on certain clothing.